-Not only will you be able to experience the amazing winter festivities, such as Christmas markets and outdoor ice skating, but the winter weather (fingers crossed for snow!) transforms the city into a true winter wonderland!
+Not only will you be able to experience the amazing winter festivities and Christmas things to do in London such as festive markets and outdoor ice skating, but the winter weather (fingers crossed for snow!) transforms the city into a true winter wonderland!
 I can’t think of a better way to explore London than being surrounded by twinkling Christmas lights, a belly stuffed with delicious food, and a hot chocolate in hand!

 In this article discover all of the best (and unmissable) things to do in London in winter.
 We have included practical tips to help you to plan your own London winter wonderland adventure plus links to any recommended tours and events.
 Remember to book tickets early to festive events – these are very popular and can book up well in advance,

 - Best things to do in London in winter

 - 1. Take in a show (or a pantomime)

 - 2. Hit the shops for some retail therapy

 - 4. Cosy up in a London pub, rooftop bar, or riverside igloo!

 - 5. Visit some of the museums and art galleries